 Lately I’ve been thinking about second chances, how sometimes it takes more than one try to get it right.
 Our culture tends to assume that businesses can achieve overnight success just by being lucky, but often they just don’t want to advertise when things went wrong.
 It’s a nice idea, that overnight success thing, but great story lines have a part where it looks like the main character’s not going to make it.
-A recent example is the La La Land movie.
+An example is the La La Land movie.
 Did they or did they not achieve their dreams in the movie?

 I won’t give the story line away you’ll have to go see the movie for the answer, but that’s sort of where the excitement is with running a business, right–The idea that you might win.
 And, even though La La Land didn’t win the Oscar, the mistake that called them as the winner probably gave the movie just as much exposure as the real winner, Moonlight, because most of the producers got to say their acceptance speech as if they had won and the moment will live on in Oscar history.
 An interesting fact too, is that the 2017 TV viewing was “the second least watched in TV history,” according to Vulture, with 32.9 million viewers.
 That’s the lowest since 2008, reported by Nielsen, but will probably have a longer exposure time than just one night because of the fiasco.